HEBRON BAPTIST CHURCH, INC.

-Members of this team serve for a three-year term and each year the Senior Pastor shall select lay members to fill the vacancies which occur during that year.
+Members of this team serve for a three-year term and each year the Lead Pastor shall select lay members to fill the vacancies which occur during that year.
 After serving their term, at least one year must pass before a member is eligible for re-selection.

 SECTION 2.
 LEADERSHIP TEAM

-The Leadership Team shall consist of the Senior Pastor (CEO), the Executive Pastor (COO), the Administrative Pastor (CFO) and five laypersons elected at large from the church membership.
+The Leadership Team shall consist of the Lead Pastor (CEO), the Executive Pastor (COO), the Administrative Pastor (CFO) and six laypersons elected at large from the church membership.
 As an accommodation to legal relationships outside the church, the Leadership Team shall serve as the corporation’s Board of Directors with the powers outlined in Section 14-3-801 of the Georgia Nonprofit Corporation Code unless otherwise specifically limited by the articles of incorporation or these bylaws.

 A regular term of office for a Leadership Team member shall be three years.
 After serving a three-year term, at least one year must pass before a member is eligible for re-election.